Matheshv98/MjolnIR/README.md

 ## 📥 Data Import Format

 To keep the analysis consistent and avoid ambiguity, MjÖlnir works with 2D spectral data saved in a standardized matrix format.
 In this setup, the first row should contain your probe (X-axis) values, while the first column contains the pump (Y-axis) values.
-The remaining cells hold the Z-data aligned to these dimensions.
+The remaining cells hold the Z-data aligned to these dimensions and with no headers.

 For reliable interpretation across different systems and regional settings, files must use commas `,` as delimiters and periods `.` as decimal points.
 For example, a valid data point would look like `1950.5`.
+The file can be a .csv or .txt file.

 This clear and simple format ensures that your data loads correctly every time, with no guesswork about axis assignments or number formatting.